El Nino/La Nina Defined and Ski Areas Favored by El Nino (as of 2024)

 The list of ski areas favored by El Nino, along with their monthly and season correlations to the MEI index and ONI index and average snowfall during strong El Nino and La Nina months, is shown below:

-Area (MEI) Monthly Seasonal Seasons Strong Strong
+Area (MEI to 2023) Monthly Seasonal Seasons Strong Strong

 El Nino La Nina